suhani178/SQL_Journey/Day_22/notes.md

 Constraints are rules applied to table columns to ensure the accuracy, validity, and integrity of data stored in a database.

-They help prevent invalid or duplicate data from being inserted.
+It helps to prevent invalid or duplicate data from being inserted.

 ---